Rehearsal and Performance Guidelines

 Food & Drink

 No food or drink is permitted backstage, on stage, or in the front of house of any CCM venue, practice rooms, rehearsal rooms, or classrooms.
-Drinks are not permitted around pianos in the rehearsal rooms.
+The only exception is water in a bottle with a tight fitting lid.

 Receptions